Guide to dynamic bidding – up and down, with Sponsored Products

 There are several benefits, including:

-- Helps increase impressions, clicks, and sales opportunities by focusing your bids on opportunities more likely to convert to a sale, while preventing you spending budget on clicks that are less likely to convert to a sale.
+- Helps increase impressions, clicks and sales opportunities by focusing your bids on opportunities more likely to convert to a sale, while preventing you spending budget on clicks that are less likely to convert to a sale.

-- The flexibility of your bids means you’re able to learn what an effective bid is for your brand, which can help inform the optimization of your other campaigns.
+- The flexibility of your bids means you’re able to learn what an effective bid is for your brand, which can help inform the optimisation of your other campaigns.
 Take time to test and learn to find what the best approach is for you and your products.

 - You can get started in just a few clicks.